Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 1. Extract WormholeXTreme.jar to your plugins/ folder, overwriting existing file.

-2. If upgrading from v0.833 or earlier, start server before updating gate shapes.
+2. (Optional, if upgrading to 3d shapes) If upgrading from v0.833 or earlier, start server before updating gate shapes.

 2.1.
-From the console run 'wormhole custom -all true' 2.2.
-Shut down, Replace gate shapes with new shapes from zip file.
+(Optional, if upgrading to 3d shapes) From the console run 'wormhole custom -all true'

+2.2.
+(Optional, if upgrading to 3d shapes) Shut down, Replace gate shapes with new shapes from 3d
+     GateShapes/3d/ folder.
 Edit shapes as needed.

 3. Start server.